XFaure/finetune_alexnet_with_tensorflow/README.md

 - `caffe_classes.py`: List of the 1000 class names of ImageNet (copied from [here](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/)).
 - `validate_alexnet_on_imagenet.ipynb`: Notebook to test the correct implementation of AlexNet and the pretrained weights on some images from the ImageNet database.
 - `images/*`: contains three example images, needed for the notebook.

+## Additional content
+- `MLP.py`: Class with the graph definition of a simple MLP (Multi Layer Perceptron)
+- `LeNet.py`: Class with the graph definition of LeNet
+- `train_MLP.py`: Script to train an MLP
+- `train_MLP_tensorboard.py`: Script to train an MLP while outputing training progress for tensorboard
+- `train_LeNet.py`: Script to train LeNet
+- `freeze_graph.py`: Script to export a trained graph

 ## Usage